mullvad/mullvadvpn-app/README.md

          servers are used.
 * `TALPID_DISABLE_OFFLINE_MONITOR` - Forces the daemon to always assume the host is online.

+* `MULLVAD_MANAGEMENT_SOCKET_GROUP` - On Linux and macOS, this restricts access to the management interface UDS socket to users in the specified group.
+This means that only users in that group can use the CLI and GUI.
+By default, everyone has access to the socket.

 #### Setting environment variable
 - On Windows, one can use `setx` from an elevated shell, like so
   ```bat